alanm01/LightingScenarios/How to Set Up Lighting Scenario/SetupLightingScenario.md

 The benefits of using the variant manager are:
 * to speed up the iteration process.
+* allows lighting artist to work in a single level instead of checking out compartmentalize the lighting Scenarios

-* give better usability to team members.
+* give better usability to team members. give team members to use variety of lighting presets instaneously

 * create a more organized file structure.